anic17/terminal-ads/README.md

 ## Features
 - 📌 **Persistent Banner Ads**: Always at the top, whether you scroll or clear the screen.
 - 🚫 **Unskippable**: The ads stay there for the entire terminal.
 Forever.
-- ⚙️ **Customizable Ad Intrusiveness**: Ability to choose how much suffering you want
+- ⚙️ **Customizable Ad Intrusiveness**: Ability to choose how much suffering you want.
 - 🤡 **Completely Unnecessary**: It's not a big surprise.

 ## Why?